 This research was part of the Bangladesh Urban Resilience Project funded by the World Bank and the Government of Bangladesh and managed by C3NTRE.
 The overarching goal was to create a professional emergency management training track across various levels of government in Bangladesh.
 The Disaster Resilience Research Group conducted an evaluation of leading research related to the proposed training tracks to identify best evidence-based practice that was incorporated into the curriculum.
 The Disaster Resilience Research Group also contributed to the development of a monitoring framework, including performance indicators to monitor and evaluate the progress, and effects of the program.

 Ben is a human factors researcher with interests in measuring and improving human and organisational performance in high risk work environments.

-Chris is a human factors researcher investigating communication, co-ordination and teamwork practices in high technology, high intensity and safety critical work environments.
+Chris is a human factors researcher investigating communication, co-ordination and teamwork practices in high intensity and safety critical work environments.